Iz21/Elk_Project/README.md

 - _TODO: What does Filebeat watch for?_
 - _TODO: What does Metricbeat record?_
 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.
+_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table

 | Name     | Function   | IP Address  | OS     |
 |----------|------------|-------------|--------|
 | JumpBox  | Gateway    | 10.0.0.4    | Linux  |
 | Web-1    | Webserver  | 10.0.0.5    | Linux  |
 | Web-2    | Webserver  | 10.0.0.6    | Linux  |
 | ELK-VM   | Webserver  | 10.1.0.4    | Linux  |

 ### Access Policies
 The machines on the internal network are not exposed to the public Internet.
 Only the JumpBox Provisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses: